uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 django_on_heroku.settings(locals()) # bottom of the file
 ```

+### Deploying our Django Application to Heroku

 Commit your files and deploy the application using a the heroku command line tool.
 See [their article on how to do this](https://devcenter.heroku.com/articles/git).
+Follow the instructions for an existing app, not a new app: `use heroku git:remote`, **not** `heroku create`.

 Run your migrations, create a Superuser, and ensure your application functionality works.